The many ways you can travel upscale on a budget

 I always wanted to go on an African safari.
 When we did, we made some mistakes.
 But make no mistake, we would go again (just smarter this time).
 Two things we did right were to choose Kenya and to visit Nairobi before and after the safari.

 Korea begins with a “K”, although technically I have only visited Seoul, South Korea.
 It also means one of my favorite places, Kauai.
 There are so many things to do there that are upscale on a budget.
+Finally, I see my first wild bald eagle in Ketchikan, Alaska.

 Haw Pha Bang Luang Prabang Laos